Business loan vs. line of credit

 To boost your chances of getting a grant, try applying for business grants that fit your industry or help underserved communities if you qualify.
 You can find grants specialized for:

-Crowdfunding gives you a chance to raise funds for your business either through simple fundraising or by seeking out investors.
+- Crowdfunding: Crowdfunding gives you a chance to raise funds for your business either through simple fundraising or by seeking out investors.
 You can get started by searching for crowdfunding platforms, such as Kiva or Kickstarter.
+When using investors, you usually either offer rewards or sell shares of your company, which is known as equity crowdfunding.

-If you have a large number of unpaid invoices but are getting tight on cash flow, you could qualify for invoice factoring.
-It works by selling outstanding invoices to a factoring company that collects the payments.
+- Invoice factoring: Invoice factoring works by selling outstanding invoices to a factoring company that collects the payments.
 Your business gets an advance of up to 90 percent of the invoice amount that you can use for any expenses.
+Once the factoring company receives payment, it takes out fees and pays your business the remainder.

 Bottom line

-Many business owners go with a business term loan or line of credit to access the funding they need.
+Many business owners go with a business loan or line of credit to access the funding they need.
 While there are similarities, most businesses use term loans for one-time funding and repay over the course of several years.
 Short-term loans are available with terms as short as six months.

 Meanwhile, businesses get approved for a line of credit with a set borrowing limit.
 They can borrow from that amount at any time, which is helpful for emergencies or small expenses.
 To make a decision, review the loan features with different lenders and prequalify to see what rates and terms you can get.